20 September 2019

 Plans for the future: An important announcement for all Alchester Medical Group’s patients

-The Alchester Medical Group and Montgomery House Surgery in Bicester are announcing that both practices will move to a brand new purpose-built health hub in 2022.
+The Alchester Medical Group and Montgomery House Surgery in Bicester are announcing that both practices will move to a brand new purpose-built health hub.
 A decision is currently close to being made on which site is most suitable, which will be somewhere on the edge of Bicester.